tc39/test262/INTERPRETING.md

 Files bearing a name ending in `.json` are intended to be interpreted as JSON.

+### Implementations without ECMA-402

+Tests in the `test/intl402/` folder assume that the implementation supports [ECMA-402, the ECMAScript Internationalization API Specification](https://tc39.github.io/ecma402/).
+When testing an implementation lacking the capabilities in ECMA-402, the tests in that folder should be skipped.

 ## Test Results

 By default, tests signal failure by generating an uncaught exception.
 If